Opportunity Attacks in D&D 5e (Updated for the 2024 Rules)

 Teleportation and Forceful Movement

-One of the best ways to get out of an enemy’s reach without provoking an opportunity attack is by teleporting, like with the misty step spell or the eladrin’s Fey Step feature.
-When it comes to forceful movement, getting blasted out of your space usually won’t be in your favor, even when an opportunity attack is the other option.
-That said, the strategic use of some abilities, like the thorn whip spell, can be used to pull allies out of danger.
+One of the best ways to get out of an enemy’s reach without provoking an Opportunity Attack is by teleporting, like with the Misty Step spell or the eladrin’s Fey Step feature.
+When it comes to forceful movement, getting blasted out of your space usually won’t be in your favor, even when an Opportunity Attack is the other option.
+That said, the strategic use of some abilities, like the Thorn Whip spell, can be used to pull allies out of danger.

-One thing to note is that standing up from prone does not provoke opportunity attacks, as confirmed by Jeremy Crawford.
+One thing to note is that standing up from Prone does not provoke Opportunity Attacks, as confirmed by Jeremy Crawford.

 Maximizing Your Opportunity Attacks

 Netting extra attacks, especially when enemies are putting themselves in a vulnerable position, is a substantial benefit to most martial classes.
-To make the most of opportunity attacks in 5e, consider the following strategies:
+To make the most of Opportunity Attacks in 5e, consider the following strategies:

-• Sentinel + Polearm Master: The best builds for making use of opportunity attacks have both Sentinel and Polearm Master.
-Polearm Master allows you to attack anyone coming into your 10 feet reach, and Sentinel reduces their movement to 0 if you hit.
-This allows you to keep approaching enemies out of their melee range, so you take your attacks and back away on your turn without provoking an opportunity attack from them.
+• Sentinel + Polearm MasterThe best builds for making use of Opportunity Attacks have both Sentinel and Polearm Master.
+Polearm Master allows you to attack anyone coming into your 10-foot reach, and Sentinel reduces their Speed to 0 if you hit.
+This allows you to keep approaching enemies out of their melee range, so you take your attacks and back away on your turn without provoking an Opportunity Attack from them.
 Then, when they try to enter your reach again, rinse and repeat.
+Plus, if an enemy is already within your Reach and tries to Disengage, you can still take an Opportunity Attack against them thanks to Sentinel.

 Avoiding Opportunity Attacks

-Whether you don’t want to get your shiny armor scratched or are on the brink of death, getting hit with an opportunity attack feels bad.
-Here are some ways to avoid giving enemies a free hit when you turn tail and run:
+Whether you don’t want to get your shiny armor scratched or are on the brink of death, getting hit with an Opportunity Attack feels bad.

 • Don’t Move: Easier said than done in most situations when you’re thinking about running.
-But, if you don’t leave your enemy’s reach, they won’t get an opportunity attack against you.
+But, if you don’t leave your enemy’s reach, they won’t get an Opportunity Attack against you.

 • Disengage: Wasting your action sucks, but if you need to get out of an enemy’s reach to heal up, taking the Disengage action is usually the best way to do so.